...

 • It encourages attacking play.

-ADG will reduce trauma, racism and death threats
+ADG reduces trauma, racism and death threats

 Reduces Psychological Trauma, Racism and Death Threats